 When I first wrote this blog post, I didn't have a public surface design course on my site nor did I have the resource vault filled with some of the resources mentioned on my blog.
 Enjoy!

-- scroll down for a free video & visuals of the adobe max pattern people class that i was looking forward to taking a couple of weeks ago. thank you to everyone who suggested which designs to submit, unfortunately the class was structured a lot different from what i thought and i did not get to use them. more about that below.
+- Scroll down for visuals of the Adobe Max pattern people class that I was looking forward to taking a couple of weeks ago (or rather years ago by now).
+Thank you to everyone who suggested which designs to submit, Unfortunately the class was structured a lot different from what I thought and I did not get to use them.
+More about that below.

-- i always feel that even though i have been teaching illustrator & photoshop for years, it's important to occasionally peek into another's designer's workflow. there are so many tiny nuggets of valuable information that can be discovered when watching someone else being creative. this course is usually $30.00, but majo is giving us a $5.00 coupon code “FASHCKBD” (exp date Jun 6th). click here to view the details and perhaps even sign up for her class on skillshare.
+I always feel that even though I have been teaching Adobe Illustrator & Adobe Photoshop for years, it's important to occasionally peek into another's designer's workflow.
+There are so many tiny nuggets of valuable information that can be discovered when watching someone else being creative.

-- here are some pictures and a free video of the entire class that i took at the adobe max 2013 conference. some might recall that i submitted some of my doodles to them to see them being put into repeats. i imagined that we would see a lot of examples of our designs being put into repeats, but this class was a lot more, like a pattern history and background information on pattern people than a tutorial based class.
+On to Adobe Max's session that I attended YEARS ago.
+Here are some pictures with description of the class in 2013.
+Some might recall that I submitted some of my doodles to them to see them being put into repeats.
+I imagined that we would see a lot of examples of our designs being put into repeats, but this class was a lot more, like a pattern history and background information on pattern people than a tutorial based class.

-- finally enjoy the video course below & let me know what you think?
+Did you enjoy the video and images?
+Then let me know what you think in the comments below?